bridgedb/BridgeDb/README.md

 Make sure your local.properties file matches:
 * The SQL databases included user names and password
-* The rdf parent directories are setup (and accessible) as above.
+* The RDF parent directories are setup (and accessible) as above.

 or you have set up the default databases etc from BridgeDB.properties